Kamylosp/Eco-Logica/README.md

 # Eco-Logica

-Implemantation of a software used in the Integrator Project I course of Bachelor in Mechatronics Engineer at Federal University of Santa Catarina.
+Implemantation of the game developed in the Integrator Project I course of Bachelor in Mechatronics Engineer at Federal University of Santa Catarina.

 Students:
 - Arthur Elzinga